rockerbacon/modorganizer2-linux-installer/README.md

 ## Vortex

-Plug and play installation, everything configured out of the box for games installed for Steam Play or Lutris Winesteam, see the "GAMES" section for a list of working games.
+Plug and play installation, everything configured out of the box for games installed for Steam Play or Lutris Winesteam (see the "WORKING GAMES" section).

-Support for other games can be added through a few edits to the installer, see the "ADD SUPPORT FOR GAMES" section.
+Support for other games can be added through a few edits to the installer (see the "ADD SUPPORT FOR GAMES" section).

-Can also be used on custom Wine installations with a few manual steps, see the "CUSTOM WINE INSTALLATION" section
+Can also be used on custom Wine installations with a few manual steps (see the "CUSTOM WINE INSTALLATION" section).

-### GAMES:
+### WORKING GAMES:
 - Skyrim Special Edition
 - Skyrim (Untested)

 ### KNOWN BUGS/LIMITATIONS:
 - You cannot safely launch apps from within Vortex as its prefix is not configured to run other apps;
 - Although profiles work for plugins and configs they will not work for saves;
-- It was written to work with Winesteam but only Steam Play was tested.
-Please notify any problems;
-- If a new game is installed after Vortex, it'll be unable to manage mods for that game untill the symlinks are rebuild, see the section "REBUILDING SYMLINKS" for instructions.
+- If a new game is installed after Vortex, it'll be unable to manage mods for that game untill the symlinks are rebuild (see the section "REBUILDING SYMLINKS" for instructions).

 ### ADD SUPPORT FOR GAMES
 #### Game Requirements